kumpmati/sveltekit-superactions/README.md

 // Always attach the endpoint as a POST handler export const POST = endpoint({
-	// Make sure the path is the same as where you're attaching the handler.
-	// src/routes/api/+server.ts -> path: '/api'
-	path: '/api',
-	actions: {
 	// e is the RequestEvent provided by SvelteKit,
 	// and the second argument is the request body decoded as JSON.
 	editTodo: async (e, body: TodoUpdate) => {
 		// The returned value is automatically serialized as JSON.
 		// The client-side function gets its return type directly from the return type of its server action return await db.update(body.id, body);
 	},

 	// You can also just import handlers from other files and group them here. deleteTodo,

 	// Or give them custom names
 	my_handler: findTodo
-	}
 });

 // export the type of the endpoint, so that we get types in the client